 Simply click on the ‘Start Now’ button and complete the sign-up process.

-Upon registration, you can download the Thrive Product Manager plugin from your Thrive Themes account dashboard.
+Upon registration, you’ll get your own Thrive Themes account dashboard.

-Then, simply upload and install it on your WordPress site.
-If you need help, then you can refer to our guide on how to install a WordPress plugin.
+Don’t forget to click on ‘Activate’ when it appears.
+If you need help, you can refer to our guide on how to install a WordPress plugin.

 After that, let’s go to ‘Product Manager’ in your WordPress dashboard.